thoughtbot/maybe_haskell/release/maybe_haskell.md

     negate :: a -> a
 ```

-Being an *instance* of a type class requires you implement any member functions
+Being an *instance* of a type class requires that you implement any member functions
 with the correct type signatures.
 To make `Int` an instance of `Num`, someone
 defined the `(+)` and `negate` functions for it.
 This is done with the
 `instance` keyword and a `where` clause that implements the functions from the